October 23, 2017

 1B: Building in Urban Landscapes - Cultural Heritage Considerations

 As waterpower development in the province shifts from the more remote Greenfield projects to the use and re-use infrastructure in densely populated areas, key values and interest changes.
+Also, heritage considerations are very important in the restoration and refurbishments as well.
 This session focuses on the growing importance of cultural heritage considerations, the context for waterpower projects and strategies to incorporate them into project design.

 1C: Low Head and Very Low Head Hydro Technologies - What's New